Biography

-Dr. Jonathan Lee holds bachelor's degree in economics and master's and doctoral degrees in criminal justice.
-He specializes in quantitative research on crime and police behavior and is Associate Editor of International Journal of Offender Therapy and Comparative Criminology.
-He is also a project consultant to County DA's Office and municipal police departments in Pennsylvania, while serving as a principal investigator of a crime prevention project funded by the U.S. Department of Justice.
-Prior to entering academe, he retired from Army and worked as a business negotiator.
+Jonathan Lee holds a bachelor's degree in economics and master's and doctoral degrees in criminal justice.
+He specializes in data-driven research on crime and law enforcement.
+He is a consultant to county prosecutor's offices and municipal police departments in Pennsylvania, and has served as a principal investigator of crime prevention projects funded by the Pennsylvania Commission on Crime and Delinquency and the U.S. Department of Justice.

 Lee, J. (In Press).
 Contextualizing informal labeling effect on adolescent recidivism in South Korea.
 International Journal of Offender Therapy and Comparative Criminology.